 Khmer cool: linen and leather accents.

-Viroth’s is a recreation of the nearby signature restaurant on Wat Bo Road.
-The menu is traditional Khmer with the emphasis on inspired presentation and delicate flavours.
-Try fish amoc for the essence of Cambodia in a banana leaf.
+The restaurant's menu is traditional Khmer dishes as well as international specialties, with the emphasis on inspired presentation and delicate flavours.
+Try fish amoc for the essence of Cambodia in a banana leaf and save room for lemon tart or chocolate fondant.

 The bar is all about stylish sofas that suck you in.
 Settle down with a bottle of wine and let the evening slip by like the equally cooling breeze – priceless in the hot season.